 Jesus said this: “And whoever does not carry their cross and follow me cannot be my disciple.”
 (Luke:14:27) Because disciple means a student of Christ, then in essence, what Jesus is saying here is: “If you don’t do as I do, this renders you unteachable.”
 (You are not listening, learning, or following Him.)

 A Marriage that endures to the end is the absolute, and most glaring image of God’s love.
-Maybe if we understood this it would be of far greater importance to us, as believers.
+Maybe if we understood this it would be of far greater importance to us as believers.
 Far too often though, we view love in fanciful ideals.
 (Like the mindless drivel of romance novels.
 Don’t read that garbage by the way, it lies.)
-Love however–in the way we should understand it–is something far more wonderful, goes beyond feelings and is a gift to be given.
+Love however–in the way we should understand it–is something far more wonderful, goes beyond mere feelings and is a gift to be given.
 If both husband and wife could fully grasp this understanding, the bond would be untouchable, and marriage would be what it should be.

 While receiving love in the manner we desire is wonderful, we need to accept that this isn’t the true face of love, and if we can’t get marriage right (This should be our goal.) we haven’t learned love.
 Therefore, we haven’t known and understood God, and we still need further schooling.
 For God is love, and to love others is the foundation of our faith.
 Marriage in effect then is a hands on ‘work experience’.
-Far too often though, we lose sight of this in focusing on our own wants, and our own perceived false notions of what love means to us, but what we should want In fact is what God wants.
+Far too often though, we lose sight of this in focusing on our own wants, and our own perceived false notions of what love means, but what we should want In fact is what God wants.
 If the desires of your heart don’t line up with the desires of His, who is it that you are following?